x011/FileZilla-Pro-Download/README.md

 ### Name clarification

-Although “Zilla” appears in the name, the FileZilla project is **not** affiliated with Mozilla in any way.
-The similarity in naming is **not coincidental**.
-Their intention is to deceive users into thinking this project is related to Mozilla so they can **sell perpetual licenses that do not persist across OS reinstalls**.
+Although “Zilla” appears in the name, the FileZilla project is not affiliated with Mozilla in any way.
+I mention this because, at the time I purchased FileZilla Pro, I personally assumed the project was connected to Mozilla.
+That assumption made me trust the product more than I should have, and I learned the truth the hard way.

 ### Copyright